starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/03-dev-network.md

 starcoin -c starcoin.ipc dev get-coin -v 100STC
 ```

+## Way of working

+The block generation mode of the `dev` network is different from that of the main network and the test network.
+The `dev` network generates blocks on demand, and no blocks are generated without transactions.
+The time on the `dev` network does not automatically pass, and the time needs to be changed by generating blocks.
+If you want to quickly skip time and test, you can use the `sleep` command.

 ## Tips

 If the operation is related to the account, it is recommended to connect to the Starcoin console to simplify the operation: